 With the very name “Technical” being Citadel’s title for its own range, it’s obvious this is the brand we’re recommending here.
 We don’t do so lightly, though – these paints are excellent for a number of reasons, and perform superbly in a variety of applications.
 For the sake of ease, we are breaking out the “texture” technical paints into their own subheading, as they’re used mostly for bases.

 The particular technical paints we find most useful range from varnishes to gem paints, to fluorescent green stuff that makes the energy filaments in Necron guns glow with greenish flare.

 But the truly essential technical paints are Lahmian Medium and Contrast Medium – the former is a clear paint substance that’s perfect for diluting Citadel paints into washes, or less vivid versions of themselves.
 The same is true of Contrast Medium for Contrast paints.

 For varnishes, you’ll want to look at Stormshield and ‘Ardcoat – the former is a matte varnish that’s great for protecting models, and/or ensuring a totally matte finish.
 It’s also useful when sealing transfers on models.
 ‘Ardcoat, meanwhile, is a gloss varnish that’s perfect for making gems look shiny.

 Other technicals like Tesseract Glow (the luminous Necron green mentioned above), Nihilakh Oxide, and the gem paints (Soulstone Blue, Waystone Green, and Spiritsone Red) all have more minor applications but are useful in very specific scenarios.

 Texture – Citadel

-Our favourites are Stirland Mud for a deep rich brown colour, Astrogranite for a classic Warhammer 40K urban look, and Valhallan Blizzard for some surprisingly lifelike, fluffy snow.
+Our favorites are Stirland Mud for a deep rich brown color, Astrogranite for a classic Warhammer 40K urban look, and Valhallan Blizzard for some surprisingly lifelike, fluffy snow.